mcjurij/mfm/Software_en.md

 Graphs can be deleted with a right click, after clicking on the graph or picking one in the legend.

-When loading grid time you may have to zoom out along the y-Axis to see anything.
+After loading grid time file you may have to zoom out along the y-Axis to see anything.

-- View->Follow mode - switches to follow mode with the actual time range (see line with "Range:" at the bottom left).
+- View->Follow mode - switches to follow mode with the current time range (see line with "Range:" at the bottom left).
 - View->Follow mode 5 mins - switches to follow mode with a 5 min time range.
 - View->Follow mode 15 mins - switches to follow mode with a 15 min time range.
 - View->Go to... - here you can jump to any point in time and set the time range in minutes.
 - View->Jump to PoI - here you can jump to the first, last, previous, next point of interest (PoI).

-Points of interest are currently only frequencies above 50.1 or below 49.9.
-These are searched when reading the first `meas_*` file.
+Points of interest are found currently only when the mains frequency goes above 50.1 or below 49.9 Hz.
+They are searched when reading the first `meas_*` file.
 Or for the first graph if several are displayed and you select

 - Analyze->Find PoIs in measurement #1

-They are also searched when you remove the first graph in the list of graohs.
+They are also searched when you remove the first graph in the list of graphs.

-- Help->Interactions - short explanation.
+- Help->Interactions - short explanation of mouse interactions.
 - Help->About Qt - Qt's standard dialog "About Qt".